Kahu Creek Ranch

 For more information on the national organisation Working Equitation New Zealand Inc. See the wenz.nz website.

-The first NZ based online Working Equitation competition is now up and running.
+The first NZ based online Working Equitation competition and educational resource for competitors.
 Visit the website

 Articles & News

-- Virtual Working Equitation Competition 3Enter the Virtual Working Equitation competition judged under the New Zealand standards by qualified judges.
-Entries close 19th October 2020 11:59PM NZT.
+- Virtual Working Equitation Competition 6Enter the Virtual Working Equitation competition based in New Zealand running under Working Equitation Down Under rules.
+Entries close 11th October 2021 11:59PM NZT.

 - Security and Co-regulationThe nervous system is becoming an increasingly important area of focus in understanding behaviours, both in horses and ourselves.
 Since I wrote the previous articles, I have watched an interview series on trauma which has some very good information thatContinue reading “Security and Co-regulation”

 - Interrupting AnxietyFollowing on from the previous post which talks about our composure in helping horses through their anxiety, there are a number of actions we can take as well to interrupt anxiety and help our horses cope with scary situations.
 TheseContinue reading “Interrupting Anxiety”